tpoisot/ms_connectance_complexity/ms_conn_compl.md

 looking for emerging properties that can be easily measured and analyzed, and that relate to ecological properties and processes.

-Early in the ecological network litterature, connectance, *i.e.* the relative number of ecological interactions over the potential number, usually defined at the squared richness, has been recognized as a central network property [@yodzis_connectance_1980;@martinez_constant_1992].
-In part, this success is to be attributed to the fact that connectance relates to early definitions of network complexity [@pimm_food_1982], and to the fact that connectance predicts reasonnably well some key dynamical properties of ecological networks [@dunne_food-web_2002;@dunne_network_2002] including their stability [@may_will_1972].
-More recently, attention shifted from connectance to degree distribution, that is the statistical properties of the distrubtion of number of interactions per species.
+Early in the ecological network literature, connectance, *i.e.* the relative number of ecological interactions over the potential number, usually defined at the squared richness, has been recognized as a central network property [@yodzis_connectance_1980;@martinez_constant_1992].
+In part, this success is to be attributed to the fact that connectance relates to early definitions of network complexity [@pimm_food_1982], and to the fact that connectance predicts reasonably well some key dynamical properties of ecological networks [@dunne_food-web_2002;@dunne_network_2002] including their stability [@may_will_1972].
+More recently, attention shifted from connectance to degree distribution, that is the statistical properties of the distribution of number of interactions per species.
 Variation of degree distribution among networks has often been taken as evidence that assembly or interaction mechanisms differ [@williams_biology_2011;@vazquez_degree_2005], and increasingly refined methods